empowering your activists to campaign for you

 Join up the dots before you jump in

+Find out who is active.
 Find out if you have a mutual friend and ask them to recommend the campaigning you've done in the local area you’re standing in or on the issue you’re standing for.
 If you don't have that connection, engage with them at local meetings and campaigning sessions.
 Don't explicitly ask them for your support if you don't know them, but start touching on topics which can bring you onto talking about what you'd like to do to if elected.

-ext stop, encouraging people to support you, developing your message, and coping with your campaign.
+Next stop, encouraging people to support you, developing your message, and coping with your campaign.

 Hope you enjoy reading and who knows, you may find the articles useful or even interesting!
 Please feel free to comment - I welcome criticism as much as compliments.